hibernating-rhinos/RavenFS/Docs/markdown/client-api/synchronization-client.markdown

 what means that source server succeeded in synchronization to the destination.

 If you want to keep the destination server file resolve by `CurrentVersion`.
-Then if your configuration is master-master next synchronizatin cycle will transfer the file according to the direction of conflict resolution that is to "the source" in our case.
+Then if your configuration is master-master next synchronization cycle will transfer the file according to the direction of conflict resolution that is to "the source" in our case.
 You can also force the synchronization from the destination like in example below:

 {CODE-START:csharp/}